stellarview/stellarView-backend/README.md

 # stellarView

+<em> ! our server is being transferred to a new host, thank you for your patience ! </em>

 stellarView is a full-stack interactive prep tool to help developers build confidence for their next technical interview.

 - [Live Deploy](https://stellarview.netlify.app/welcome)